orifjon9/docker/03/readme.md

 ## Kubernetes in Action - Diving into the Core Concepts(Imperative approach)

 ### Deployment
+NOTE: Mke sure minikube started
+If not then run this commends
+`
+minikube start
+minikube dashboard
+`

 Take any image builds to exprore how kubertines works.
 In my case, I build simple web app and that contains a single page.
 So, I use orifjon9/ec2-docker-simple-web-app this